lu-s3201/map-distance-simulator/README.md

 # map-distance-simulator

-~ PURPOSE ~

-This assignment includes a Road Trip program.
-The program is able to read into a .vdat (vertex data) & .adat (adjacency data) file, store given information in a directed graph, and run the following queries: "list", "dist", "quit" and "path".
+This program is able to read into vertex & adjacency data files, store given information in a directed graph, and run the following queries: "list", "dist", "quit" and "path".

-~ ACKNOWLEDGEMENTS ~

-In this assignment, I referred to cplusplus.com's documentation of the vector library.

-~ FILES ~

-Location.o:
-     Location object

-Graph.h:
-     Interface of the Graph class.
-Defines the class's members and functions.

-Graph.cpp:
-     Implementation of the Graph class.
-Allows for the creation and manipulation of 'locations' (vertices) and 'connections' (edges).

-RoadTrip.h:
-     Interface of the RoadTrip class.
-Defines the class's members and functions.

-RoadTrip.cpp:
-     Implementation of the RoadTrip class.
-Allows for the processing of queries inputted into the program.

-findpath.cpp:
-     Driver file for the Road Trip program.
-Creates a RoadTrip object to start off the program.

-testGraph.cpp:
-     Test class for the Graph class.
-Creates and initializes a Graph object and tests its functions.

-testRoadTrip.cpp:
-     Test class for the Road Trip class.
-Runs the program using an input file specified in the command line.

-test0.txt, test1.txt, test2.txt:
-     Test file for the Road Trip class.
-Tests all completed queries of the program.

-README:
-     Reference documentation for the Road Trip program.

-Makefile:
-     Defines Terminal shortcuts for compiling the program.

-~ COMPILE & RUN ~

-To compile the Graph: "make testGraph.o"
-To run: "./testGraph.o"

-To compile the Road Trip test: "make testRoadTrip.o" To run: "./testRoadTrip.o vertex_data edge_data input_data"

-To compile the Road Trip program: "make findpath"
-To run: "./findpath vertex_data edge_data"

-~ DATA STRUCTURES & ALGORITHMS ~
+Data Structures & Algorithms implemented:

-To implement the directed graph structure, I used a struct as vertices and a
-\linked-list-like implementation of edges.
+To implement the directed graph structure, I used a struct as vertices and a linked-list-like implementation of edges.
 The Vertex struct contains the name of the location, a Location object to store its coordinates and calculate distances, and a vector of pointers to other Vertex structs.
 The vector of pointers is how I implemented the directed edges of the graph - it represents a path between one location to another.
-(The execution of this aspect of the graph is yet to be completed in phase 1.)

 To store the vertices, I also used a vector (through the C++ vector STL).
 I decided to implement these aspects of the graph using vectors because it's